ovh/cds/contrib/helm/cds/README.md

 ```

 *please note that the version linux/amd64, darwin/amd64 and windows/amd64 use libsecret / keychain to store the CDS Password.
-If you don't want to use the keychain, you can select the version `-nokeychain`
+If you don't want to use the keychain, you can select the version suffixed by `-nokeychain`

 + Login with cdsctl